Kfar Uria: History

-The new village was attacked on 11 January 1948, but repelled by a combination of a Palmach force and an armoured British unit.
-Haganah guards murdered without provocation an Arab peasant couple near the village soon after, in February of that year.
 A third attempt to settle the area was undertaken in 1949, when a moshav was established on the site.
 The village name is similar to that of Khirbet Cafarorie, a ruin located south - west of the village, which had a rock-hewn winepress, a mosaic and burial caves.

 The village center features an old Khan, which once hosted the agricultural training workers, including A. D. Gordon.
 The Khan structure remains to this day at the heart of the community, but it requires renovations and therefore closed to visitors.

 Between 2009 and 2011 a new neighborhood was built and populated with 69 new houses and families.

 In 2013, an archaeological survey was conducted at the site by Irina Zilberbod on behalf of the Israel Antiquities Authority (IAA).

 Landmarks

 In 1970, Israeli artist Avraham Ofek created a mural for the community center at Kfar Uria.
-The mural, which covers three walls, each 12.5 meters long and three meters high, tells the story of Israel focusing on the themes of immigration, building the country, and family and Jewish tradition.